BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/README.md

 Best Tree Overview:

+- Best_tree shows the treefile that was created in iqtree after several attempts.

 - ML_not_ is rooted, has posterior values with equal branching.
 This phylogenic tree shows how tree branches vary value wise.
 SH-aLRT support (%) / aBayes support / ultrafast bootstrap support (%) are shown.